Codecademy/docs/content/php/concepts/arrays/terms/range/range.md

   - 'paths/computer-science'
 ---

 The **`range()`** function generates an array containing a sequence of elements.
-It allows you to define a starting point, an endpoint, and an optional step value to determine the increment between elements.
+The function allows for the specification of a starting point, an endpoint, and an optional step value to determine the increment between elements.

 ## Syntax